Stepmania – Reverse Engineering Existing characters!

 It appears that some people were interested more in how to extract characters from StepMania in order to understand how the process works.
 I should note that you should only do this if you want to get a better understanding for how StepMania characters are designed and how the program re-assembles the data structure once it was received.
 So this is an add-on tutorial explaining how to take a character that you may have downloaded from this site. and then how to view it in MilkShape and even have it animate right before your eyes!

-- Milkshape 3-d – download a demo of it here – Cost for this program is rather cheap!
+- Milkshape 3-d – download a demo of it here – The cost for this program is rather cheap!

-- an unzipping tool – WinRAR is my personal favorate and can be downloaded from rarlab.com (do not go to any other sites which claim themselves as WinRAR on google or bing as a lot of them are spyware/scam programs)
+- an unzipping tool – WinRAR is my personal favorite and can be downloaded from rarlab.com (do not go to any other sites which claim themselves as WinRAR on Google or bing as a lot of them are spyware/scam programs)

-- the dance moves for a character – hosted locally – click here download that.
+- the dance moves for a character – hosted locally – click here to download that.